connormcmk/option/gitcoin.md

 ### Disverifier Selection

-How do these journalists, and researchers get selected and paid?
+How do these journalists and researchers get selected and paid?
 That's the question this grant will fund.

 The funds earned from this grant will go toward exploring the exact mechanism for how to select informed, unbiased, and sincere researchers and journalists (or "disverifiers" in Option's parlance).
 There are three reasons to think this is a tractable problem:
 1. Option offers a natural way to identify bias — a measure of ideological “distance”.